 What You Need to Know about BOI Reporting & How REDW Can Help

-This requirement stems from the Corporate Transparency Act enacted on January 1, 2021, which aims to combat money laundering, terrorist financing, corruption, and tax fraud.
+The BOI requirements stem from the Corporate Transparency Act enacted on January 1, 2021, which aims to combat money laundering, terrorist financing, corruption, and tax fraud.

 Schedule a Complimentary BOI Reporting Consultation